DocuSign Alternatives

 Should I worry about switching e-signature providers mid-year?

 Active envelopes already in DocuSign can finish there; switching only affects new envelopes.
-Audit trails on completed envelopes remain accessible in DocuSign even after cancellation (download archives before cancelling).
-Templates need rebuilding; budget 4-8 hours for a 50-template migration.
+Audit trails on completed envelopes remain accessible in DocuSign even after cancellation, but you should download archives before cancelling.
+Templates need rebuilding in the destination tool; budget 4-8 hours for a 50-template migration.
+For sales teams with active deals in DocuSign envelopes, the safer pattern is to let those envelopes complete and route only new envelopes to the alternative for the first 30-60 days.

 SE